thewoolleyman/workspaces-server-setup/README.md

 - Create account
     - Username: `cwoolley` (same as my main dev laptop, so I don't have to specify username for SSH, just host.
 If your username is different you can configure it in your ssh config)
     - Computer name: `poweredge`
-    - So, wherever it says `ssh to server`, I'm typing `ssh poweredge`
+    - So, wherever it says `ssh to server` in instructions, I'm typing `ssh poweredge`
 - Wait for install to finish, then restart, and wait for reboot and welcome screen
 - Take all defaults and finish
-- From "Show Apps", run software updater and do all updates
+- From "Show Apps", run `Software Updater` (NOT `Software & Updates`) and do all updates

+## Dual boot setup (optional)

+Since I ran into issues with [kubernetes full setup](./kubernetes_full_setup.md), I set up a dual boot with a separate OS install to test k3s seetup.
+This section gives instructions on how I set up the dual boot

+- Boot server
+- Hold down F2 until you get into System Setup (BIOS)
+- System BIOS -> Boot Settings -> UEFI Boot Settings -> Enter on UEFI Boot Sequence -> Ensure "Disk connected to back USB" is first (before Integrated RAID Controller).
+This will allow you to boot from USB to install a second OS.
+- Back -> Finish -> Save Changes -> Finish -> Exit and Reboot
+- From Ubuntu setup, follow same instructions as above, but "How do you want to install Ubuntu", do not pick "Install alongside Ubuntu", pick "Manual installation"
+-  in Manual partitioning:
+    - resize the existing `sda2` partition smaller, from 1TB to 200G
+    - Create a second `sda3` partition for the second OS, with 500G, `ext4` and mount point `/`.
+ONLY check `format` for this partition.
+- Continue with same install instructions as above
+- After install reboots, the default should be the new OS.
+- To boot to old OS, hold down F11 to get boot menu, and pick the sda2 drive to boot into the initial (full-kubernetes) OS
+- TODO: add instructions on how to change default OS.
+EFI? grub?

-# Basic application setup
+# Basic OS and application setup

-## General notes

-- Use Firefox from Ubuntu GUI as browser

 ## No-password sudo